 We quote from the article in the Age below:

 “So, what’s in the jar?
-Items that she can’t recycle: plastic straws, receipts, scratchies, foil pill sachets, empty make-up containers, plastic packing tape, fruit produce stickers and plastic tags from clothes.”
+Items that she can’t recycle: plastic straws, receipts, scratchies, foil pill sachets, empty make-up containers, plastic packing tape, fruit produce stickers and plastic tags from clothes.

-Ms Rhoads became anti-plastic in 2013, when taking part in Plastic Free July.
-Going without packaging and bags convinced her to reassess her priorities and press the accelerator by going zero waste.
+Ms Rhoads became anti-plastic in 2013 when taking part in Plastic Free July.
+Going without packaging and bags convinced her to reassess her priorities and press the accelerator by going zero waste.”

-Her ten tips are as below:
+Her ten tips you should know written below: